grpc/proposal/A36-xds-for-servers.md

 XdsServer will use the normal `XdsClient` to communicate with the xDS server.
 There is no default value for `server_listener_resource_name_template` so if it is not present in the bootstrap then server creation or start will fail or the XdsServer will become "not serving".
-The XdsServer will pass the listening address (commonly using a wildcard IP address, like `::` or `0.0.0.0`) to a new XdsClient API to start a watch for a `envoy.config.listener.v3.Listener` resource.
-XdsClient will perform the `%s` replacement if the token is present and watch the corresponding listener resource.
+XdsServer will perform the `%s` replacement in the template (if the token is present) to produce a listener name.
+The XdsServer will start an XdsClient watch on the listener name for a `envoy.config.listener.v3.Listener` resource.
 No special character handling of the template or its replacement is performed.
 For example, with an address of `[::]:80` and a template of `grpc/server?xds.resource.listening_address=%s`, the resource name would be `grpc/server?xds.resource.listening_address=[::]:80`.